Dmitriy Bunin

 Most icon sets come in two styles: solid (filled) icons and outline (stroke) icons.

-Note: For optimal performance of the free icon pack, ensure it includes both filled and outlined variants of key icons, such as stars, hearts, bookmarks, etc. These icons are often used for common actions and typically require both variants in larger systems.
+Note: For optimal performance of the icon pack, ensure it includes both filled and outlined variants of common icons, such as stars, hearts, bookmarks, etc., as they typically require both variants in larger projects.

 5. Border thickness and icon style